Sharkofwitch/DailyBrief/README.md

 ### Setting up the Web Scraper

 To ensure the scraper collects the latest news, you need to configure it.
 You can adjust the scraper settings in `scraper.js` to specify which news sources you want to track and how frequently it should run.
+The scraper currently collects news from [BBC](https://www.bbc.com/news) and outputs the headlines and their corresponding links.

 ### Email Notification (optional)